rickbarrette/redmine_qbo/README.md

 Note: Although the core functionality is complete, this project is still under development & the master branch may be unstable.
 Tags should be stable and are recommended

+Use tags for the following Redmine Versions
+* Version 2.0.0+ for Redmine 5+
-Use tags Version 1.0.0+ for Redmine 4+ and Version 0.8.1 for Redine 3
+* Version 1.0.0+ for Redmine 4+
+* Version 0.8.1 for Redine 3

 #### Features
 * Issues can be assigned to a Customer via drop down in the edit Issue form